Housing & Transportation

 A very small number of international students may choose a program at our Parkland Campus in Dauphin, Manitoba.
 Dauphin is a very small city with approximately 10,000 people.
 Dauphin is approximately a 2 hour drive from Brandon (50,000 people) and a 4 hour drive from the closest large city, Winnipeg (650,000 people).

 Dauphin has doctors and a hospital, a small shopping mall, and food stores and restaurants.

 Parkland Crossing reserves space for Parkland Campus students until September each year, and then the rooms are available to the general public.
 This is a small residence with single rooms and shared kitchen and bath.
 Each room contains a single bed, small fridge and dresser.
 Rooms range in price.
 The contact phone number is 204-638-3333.
 The address is 220 Whitmore Ave W..
 Parkland Crossing is approximately 3 km from the campus; there is no bus service between the two.
 Taxi cabs between Parkland Crossing and the campus cost about $8 one way.

 The other housing options would be to find a room or room with meals in a family’s private home, or to find and furnish an apartment on your own.
 The campus is on the outer part of the city and therefore walking distance from only some homes/apartments—it could be difficult to find a place to live and walk to college, if you don’t have a car.

 The campus is very small also—we have about 100-125 students each year only.
-The Student Success Advisor at Parkland a good support, but she is not an “international” student advisor.
+Staff at Parkland offer good support, but they are not “international” staff.
 For questions about anything specific to international students, e-mail Assiniboine International staff in Brandon at email@example.com.

 Around The College